Why Use an Isle of Man Company? What you need to know

 - Restructuring – An Isle of Man company may be established for the purposes of carrying out acquisitions and mergers.
 Further where a TopCo needs to relocate to a well-regarded jurisdiction, the Isle of Man company offers a great option for redomiciliation.

 - Equity Finance – The company and or its subsidiaries may wish to commoditise their assets to attract new investment i.e. converting immovable assets, such as land and real estate, into shares or debt instruments.
-New investors would purchase positions within the new TopCo, thereby providing the group of companies with a source of capital for growth etc.
+New investors would purchase positions within the new TopCo, thereby providing the group of companies with a source of capital for growth etc. You can read more about financing international investment via Isle of Man Companies here.

 - Access to markets – As a well-regulated and reputable jurisdiction, the Isle of Man provides a platform for certain types of regulated business to attain and manage licenses to provide international activities e.g. eGaming.